-This course is a beginning level ballet, jazz and modern dance class.
+This course is a beginning level ballet, jazz and contemporary/modern dance class.
 The emphasis of this class is on technique and alignment.
-Various turns, leaps and formal steps will be taught as well as introduction to choreography.
+Various turns, leaps and formal steps will be taught as well as introduction to instructor taught choreography.
 Students need no previous dance experience to succeed in the course.
-Students are required to perform in some capacity for dance productions.
+Students are required to perform in all end of semester productions and after school rehearsals.
+Alternative projects will be given on an individual basis based on teacher discretion.
 Dancewear will be required.
-This course may be repeated for credit, however, once a student takes Intermediate of Performance Dance, this course cannot be repeated.
-While Personal Development has been the primary physical education class required for graduation credit and every effort should be made to schedule freshman in Personal Development, one-half of Dance I and one-half credit of Edgenuity online Health may be used for the required Personal Development course credit.
+This course may be repeated for credit, however, once a student takes Dance 2 through Performance, this course cannot be repeated.
+Dance may be used to fulfill the physical education credit.
 Fee required.